17swifts/CommunityMapping/README.md

 #### Components

-The client-side comes with a collection of pre-built UI components that you can use to build out your application.
+The client-side comes with a collection of pre-built UI components that you can use to further build out the application.
 You can use small components like buttons, or larger components like modals, to save yourself time and effort.
 The included elements all have a consistent structure and are easy to style.
 These components were also designed with accessibility in mind, so when used, many features required to make your site accessible are already done for you.

-For a full list of components and elements available, take a look [here](https://codebots.com/docs/c-bot-reusing-components).

 ### Database

-Your application has been configured to use a POSTGRES database.
+The application has been configured to use a POSTGRES database.

-PostgreSQL is an open source Relational Database Management System, and is the recommended choice of database type for a C#Bot application.
+PostgreSQL is an open source Relational Database Management System.
 PostgreSQL can be integrated with many programming languages, including C#, and it is compatible with all operating systems.
 Compared to other database types it supports multiple features by default that are either not supported or require a third party plugin to enable.
 As a result, it is the best choice for a database which is expected to have a high number of concurrent users.

 You can configure your database connection by going to `serverside/src/appsettings.Development.xml` and changing the line: